Prayer, Worship and the C Team

 Our school enjoys a varied and lively prayer life in which all pupils, students and staff are encouraged and welcome to participate.

 Each year group in the school has its own chaplaincy team, or ‘C Team’ which is comprised of pupils from that year group.
-The chaplaincy team works closely with the Priest and lay chaplains and meet together regularly to prepare for upcoming liturgical events for their yeargroup, to take part in charity events or community outreach, and to support each other on their faith journeys.
-The Sixth Form C Team takes wider responsibility for the spiritual life of the school community as part of the developing leadership strands offered in different areas of the school.
+The chaplaincy team works closely with the Priest and lay chaplains and meet together regularly to prepare for upcoming liturgical events for their year group, to take part in charity events or community outreach, and to support each other on their faith journeys.

 Masses and prayer services are celebrated to mark key events in the liturgical year as well as marking prominent events in the life of the school.
 The C Team plays a pivotal role in planning and leading these services and developing them into prayerful, reflective occasions for the school community.

-Pupils are also offered an opportunity for daily worship through form prayer, as well as having the opportunity to celebrate Mass together either as a year group or a form group.
+At John Henry Newman School we prepare our pupils to become fully involved in the life of the Church, helping our pupils grow into mature, informed Catholics.
+Prayer and Liturgy are central components of this process.
+Pupils are offered an opportunity for daily worship through form prayer, as well as having the opportunity to celebrate Mass together either as a year group or a form group.
 There is also a voluntary lunch time Mass each Wednesday which is open to all pupils and staff and Adoration of the Blessed Sacrament takes place on Friday lunchtime.
 The Sacrament of Reconciliation is available to staff and pupils throughout the year.
 Staff briefing and all formal meetings always begin with a prayer, and staff are able to gather in our Chapel on Thursday mornings for dedicated staff prayer time.

 Opportunities are also available for pupils to develop their faith outside of the school environment through taking part in retreats, Catholic youth ministry events and pilgrimages.